Schuy-Rush Airport

-Schuy-Rush Airport is a public-use airport located 1 mile west of Rushville, Illinois, United States.
+Schuy-Rush Airport (FAA LID: 5K4) is a public-use airport located 1 mile west of Rushville, Illinois, United States.
 The airport is publicly owned by the City of Rushville.
 The closest major airport is Quincy Regional Airport-Baldwin Field, located 30 mile west of Schuy-Rush.

 The airport received over $300,00 from the Illinois Department of Transportation as part of the Rebuild Illinois program during the COVID-19 pandemic to help it upgrade its facilities.

 Facilities and aircraft

 The airport has one runway.
 Runway 9/27 is 3565 x 100 ft and is made of turf.
 There is no FBO at the airport, and no fuel is available.

 For the 12-month period ending May 31, 2021, the airport had 83 operations per month, or about 1000 per year.
 This traffic was made up completely of general aviation.
 For the same time period, there were four aircraft based at Schuy-Rush: three single-engine airplanes and one ultralight.